ufkunmndrs/Knowledge-Graph-Completion-with-Question-Answering-Long-Tail-Entities-from-German-DBpedia/README.md

 - DBpedia statuses for selected articles/entities
 - Categories for selected articles/entities

 The code can be found in the `Code` directory.
 The Wikipedia categories for every article can be found in `CSVFiles/DeFullCategoryMappings`, the category-wise distribution of articles can be found in `Plots/EntityCategories`.
 The detailed number of each category contained in *Other* can be found in `Plots/OtherCategoryDetailed`.
+Details about entities in *Person* (i.e. gender, current status and nationalities) can be found in `Plots/PersonsCategories`; since these did not make into the final thesis, they are worth a look as they provide additional information about the entities in *Person*.
 Finally, `EndResults.txt` provides a summary of this stage.

 ## 3. Property Extraction 💡
 The property extraction assigns each entity of the dataset its set of DBpedia properties, based on their entity class/category.
 The properties themselves are extracted jointly from the German and English DBpedia.